EdwynZN/amiibo_network/assets/text/Privacy_Policy.md

 Dart Bot built the Amiibo Network app as a Free app.
 This SERVICE is provided by Dart Bot at no cost and is intended for use as is.

+## Affiliation Link
+Amazon affiliation links are a way for you to find the best deals in Amazon while receiving a small comission, this without worsing your app experience

 ## Personal Identification Information
 * I do not collect any personal information.
 * I don't sell any data, since I have nothing collected.